esp-rs/esp-idf-template/README-cmake-details.md

 This file builds the `/components/rust-test` ESP-IDF component.
 It is however more complex than usual, as it needs to setup quite a few things so that calling into Rust `cargo` is running smoothly.
 The content of this file is the main boilerplate that the `esp-idf-template` automates.

-You can alter this file post-generation with `cargo generate`.
+You can of course modify this file post-generation.
 The various variables and overall behavior of the file is documented with inline comments.

 #### `components/rust-test/placeholder.c`: